sgoadhouse/msox3000/README.md

 on what is possible for the Rigol DP8xx, see the [Rigol DP800 Programming Guide](http://beyondmeasure.rigoltech.com/acton/attachment/1579/f-03a1/1/-/-/-/-/DP800%20Programming%20Guide.pdf)

-For what is possible with general power supplies that adhere to the IEEE 488 SCPI specification, see the
-[SCPI 1999 Specification](http://www.ivifoundation.org/docs/scpi-99.pdf)
+For what is possible with general power supplies that adhere to the IEEE 488 SCPI specification, like the Rigol DP8xx, see the [SCPI 1999 Specification](http://www.ivifoundation.org/docs/scpi-99.pdf) and the
-and
 [SCPI Wikipedia](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments) entry.

 ## Contact